-Our Young People's Advisory Group (YPAG) is made up of fourteen young people aged 16-25 and includes those with direct or indirect lived experience of mental health difficulties.
+Our Young People's Advisory Group (YPAG) is made up of twenty five young people aged 15-28 and includes those with direct or indirect lived experience of mental health issues.

-The YPAG was originally formed in 2016 to support our Right People Right Questions project.
+The YPAG was originally formed in 2016 to support our Right People Right Questions (RPRQ) project.
 It meets regularly and provides input into a wide variety of mental health research studies.

-Most of the work that the YPAG does is through meetings, though there is regular contact and input given outside of meetings.
+Most of the work that the YPAG does is through online or hybrid research meetings, though there is regular contact and input given outside of these sessions.
 For example, people can contribute by writing blogs and research papers, reviewing research documents (like information sheets and study proposals), creating graphics and speaking on podcasts.